 Why Do Strut Mounts Go Bad?

 Struts should last a minimum of ten years when driven under normal conditions.
 Driving off-road or in a climate with excessive humidity can cause the struts to wear prematurely.
-Minor accidents can also affect how the strut mount works or could lead to internal failure.
+Minor accidents can also affect how the strut mount works, and can sometimes lead to internal failure.

 If you notice any usual symptoms, it’s best to have the mounts checked by a professional.
 These parts may also be inspected during a routine suspension evaluation.

 The cost of an aftermarket strut is usually between $10 and $400.
 This cost is strictly for the part, not for the professional installation.
 The price will depend on what type of car you drive, the level of performance, and how many strut mounts you purchase.